NebulousLabs/Sia-Support-Docs/hosting/how-to-host-on-sia.md

 ## Forwarding Ports \(Required\)

-The number one reason that users have issues getting their host running is port forwarding.
-By default, the host is on port `:9982`, but you should forward all ports from `:9981` to `:9984`.
+User's number one issue when setting up a new host is port forwarding.
+To host, you should forward TCP ports `:9981` through `:9984`.
 You can see if your host has forwarded its port from this website: [http://canyouseeme.org/](http://canyouseeme.org/)

 {% hint style="warning" %}
-Be sure to not forward port 9980, as this can represent a security threat.
+Do not forward port 9980, as this represents a security threat.
 You'll need to access your router's manual to learn how to set up port forwarding on your device.
 {% endhint %}

 ### What Each Port Does